mingyyy/progress/learned_concepts.md

 **To get out of a system: Ctrl + v or Ctrl + c

-Vim: *Access server directly, easy to use from Terminal.*
+Vim (emacs): *Access server directly, easy to use from Terminal.*

-Sublime Text (ATOM): *More user friendly Text, editing, not a lot of functionalities.
+Sublime Text (ATOM, VsCode): *More user friendly Text, editing, not a lot of functionalities.
 Can't enter user input.

-Jupyter: *popular in DataScience
+Jupyter: *popular in DataScience, visualization, markdown files.

-repl.it
+repl.it: *easy to put up a small piece of code and share with others, web-based

 PyCharm